Rene-007/atomicDDA/430_atomicDDA_flakes/README.md

 # 430_atomicDDA_flakes

-*Since we have by now implemented all necessary ingredients, we can go the final step and import arbitrary structure made of Gold flakes.*
+*Since we have implemented all necessary ingredients by now, we can finally go the last step and import arbitrary structure made of gold flakes.*

 ## Structures

-The structures can be generated and exported using the flake-growing simulation which can be found [here](https://github.com/Rene-007/flake_growth).
-It allows not only to simulate the growth of Gold flakes for various parameter but also the regrowth of structured flakes.
-For example a structured and regrown dimer is shown below.
+The nanostructures are generated and exported using the flake-growing simulation (*"Flake-Growth"*) which can be found [here](https://github.com/Rene-007/flake_growth).
+It allows not only to simulate the growth of gold flakes for various parameter but also the regrowth of structured flakes.
+An example of a regrown dimer is shown here:

 <br/>
 <div align="center"><img src="../003_media/flake-growth.jpg" alt="a flake with two stacking faults"></div>
 <br/>

-The atom positions can be exported such that we can use them within our *atomicDDA*.
+The positions of the atoms can be exported from *Flake-Growth* in a `Lattice_ABC_Dir_Y` grid and, hence, we can reuse the data within our *atomicDDA* code.

 ## Implementation

-The particle creation part has been refactored into its own function `create_ParticleSpace` such that an equivalent `create_FlakeSpace` could be written which imports the data, extracts the stacking faults & atom positions as well as builds the grid space.
-Note, `Flake-Growth` exports the data in a `Lattice_ABC_Dir_Y` grid.
+In order to import the data, the particle creation part had to be refactored into its own function `create_ParticleSpace` such that an equivalent `create_FlakeSpace` could be written which imports the data, extracts the stacking faults & atom positions as well as builds the grid space.

+As surface atoms are also marked by *Flake-Growth*, we can now neglect bulk atoms only draw them.
+This speeds up the 3D visualization of our structures significantly.

-Furthermore, as now also surface atoms have a marker, this can be used for a faster 3D visualization of the structures.
-The remaining code did not need to be changes significantly.
+The remaining code did not change significantly.

 ## Code Changes